This topic provides a high-level description of the hardening procedures that have been applied to the gateway.

 All Gateway images (regardless of form factor) go through a thorough Secure Software Development Cycle (see the CA Technologies best practices here).
 These images are also checked with Static, Dynamic, and Manual Application Security Testing, plus other vulnerability scanning tools before release.
-CA Technologies uses third-party tools to identify vulnerabilities in the host OS/platform and to examine the Docker image composition and component.
+CA Technologies uses third-party tools to identify vulnerabilities in the host OS/platform.

 Host Platform/OS Patching Security Requirements

 The Gateway receives monthly platform patches or new base images that contain updated OS level packages for delivering platform-level security patches.
 For most of the form factors, you can apply the monthly patch from the Docker container form factor, configure your preferred Docker deployment platform (for example, OpenShift) to auto deploy the monthly updates.